Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

 Of course, when we say Fig.~\ref{Fig:P_C-map} gives an accurate result for a given calculation, we mean accurate within the assumptions of the modelling.
 Specifically, we assume the absence of $T$-gates.
-We will show elsewhere \cite{our-article-in-prep} that fault-tolerant $T$-gates and their power consumption can be calculated, including the magic state factory that they require.
-There we conclude that a fault-tolerant $T$-gate requires about tens times as much power as a fault-tolerant Clifford gate, so adding $T$-gates to the circuit will never increase the power consumption by more than an order of magnitude compared to Fig.~\ref{Fig:P_C-map}.
+App.~\ref{Sect:neglected_T_gates} considers $T$-gates and argues that they are rare enough in the circuit that we consider (a protocol to crack RSA encryption), that they will not contribute significantly to the power consumption of such a circuit.
+Thus we can apply the results in Fig.~\ref{Fig:P_C-map} to a circuit that is cracking RSA encryption.